Katlaw Truck Driving School Programs

-Field training helps prepare you for your Georgia CDL tests and takes place on our 3 and a half acre lot using industry standard equipment.
+Field training helps prepare you for your Georgia CDL tests and takes place on our 4 acre lot using industry standard equipment.
 There are three parts to a CDL test: vehicle inspection (pre-trip), basic control skills (backing), and the road test.
-Your dedication as a student and our instructors who have millions of miles of experience make it possible for you to take your test knowing that you are safe and prepared.
+Your dedication as a student and our knowledgeable instructors, who have millions of miles of experience, make it possible for you to take the test with the confidence that you are safe and prepared.

-During your field training you’ll learn all the basic skills needed as a professional driver.
+During field training you’ll learn all the basic skills needed as a professional driver.
 You’ll learn to properly pre-trip your vehicle, in-transit and post trip inspections, how to properly couple and uncouple your trailer, and various backing techniques from straight line backing to sight side and blind side parallel parking, as well as alley docks.